 The conclusion of this study:

 A significant analgesic effect was observed in the treatment of RA patients with Sativex and the disease activity was significantly suppressed.
 These findings are clinically relevant and suggest that further detailed investigation is required.
 The cannabinoids THC and CBD obviously have a strong positive effect in the treatment of RA patients.
-Which cannabinoids and which proportionality play a decisive role in this study was not investigated.
+The specific cannabinoids and their respective proportionalities which played a decisive role in this study was not investigated

 CBD as an oral Anti-arthritic therapeutic in induced Arthritis

-Another therapeutic potential of CBD in arthritis has been found in a experiment with mice.
+Another therapeutic potential of CBD in arthritis has been found in an experiment on mice.

-In this study, mice were induced arthritis, which in medical terms is called “murine collagen-induced arthritis”.
+In this study, mice were induced with arthritis, which is called “murine collagen-induced arthritis” in medical terms.
 Either a classic acute or chronic recurring arthritis was triggered.

-Once clinical symptoms of arthritis were detected, mice were given CBD.
+Once clinical symptoms of arthritis were detected, the mice were then given CBD.